 In this section, we offer three best practices for social workers who use social media for professional purposes.
-These practices include: 1) developing and maintaining a professional online identify; 2) posting content via social and digital media for professional reasons; and 3) creating a social media policy.
+These practices include: 1) developing and maintaining a professional online identify; 2) posting content via social and digital media for professional reasons; 3) creating a social media policy, and 4) developing a professional learning network.

-How to Develop an Online Identity: An online identity is a social identity used to access and interact with others via social media platforms.
+How to Develop an Online Professional Identity

+An online identity is a social identity used to access and interact with others via social media platforms.
 It includes personally identifiable information such as name, photo, place of employment, and professional status.
 To create a professional online identity, a student or social worker must determine what personally identifiable information about themselves should be shared with other users of the platform.
 Dennen (2014) offers the following steps to help develop and manage your online identity: